bwsw/sj-platform/SJDocs/source/Tutorial.rst

 .. note:: Find more about modules at the :ref:`Modules` page.
 A hello-world on a custom module can be found at the :ref:`Custom_Module` section.

-5. Create streaming layer.
+5. Create the streaming layer.
 Modules exchange data via streams.
 Within the platform, T-streams are used for message transportation allowing exactly-once data exchange.
 The result data are exported from SJ-Platform to an external storage with streams of types corresponding to the type of that storage: Elasticsearch, SQL database or RESTful.

 .. figure:: _static/ModuleStreams.png
    :scale: 80%